-Stay at home moms have unique tax filing requirements dependent upon the types of income they may receive throughout the year.
+Stay at home moms and homeschool parents have unique tax filing requirements dependent upon the types of income they may receive throughout the year.
 This can include alimony payments, child support, income earned through freelance or contract work, rental income, and other sources.
 Depending on the type of income received, certain deductions and credits may also be available when stay at home moms file taxes.

-Furthermore, stay at home moms may also qualify for additional tax breaks such as the Child and Dependent Care Credit, Earned Income Credit, Head of Household filing status and more.
+Furthermore, stay at home moms and homeschool parents may also qualify for additional tax breaks such as the Child and Dependent Care Credit, Earned Income Credit, Head of Household filing status and more.
 Knowing what deductions are available and how to take advantage of them can help stay at home moms maximize their refund or reduce their tax liability.
 This guide will provide an overview of how stay at home moms should file taxes, including what deductions and credits are available, as well as tips for filing your return.

 Stay at home moms file taxes based on their income and the deductions or credits they qualify for.
 Depending on their income source and filing status, moms may be eligible for additional tax breaks such as the Child and Dependent Care Credit, Earned Income Credit, Head of Household filing status and more.